Great UX writing can help users through a complex process and make it seem simple.

 To round it all up

-UX text can really make a huge impact on your site's success, so it's really worth taking seriously.
+UX text can really make a huge impact on your site's success, so it's worth taking seriously.

 It can be the difference between someone finding a process too confusing to continue, and loving how your site works right down to the very last detail.